Cardinals vs. Nationals Player Props Betting Odds

 Thomas Stats

-- Thomas will look for his eighth straight game with a hit in this contest.
-During his last 10 games he is batting .341 with seven doubles, a triple, two home runs, a walk and seven RBI.
+- Thomas will look for his ninth straight game with a hit in this matchup.
+In his last 10 games he is batting .350 with seven doubles, a triple, two home runs, a walk and eight RBI.

 Thomas Recent Games